 Retweet on Twitter or Re-Post Facebook or Instagram Posts

-If someone is hosting a memorial tribute campaign, reach out to them to ask them if they can tell you why they participated in the social media fundraising campaign and if you can share their story on your own feed.
-Another way to integrate your followers into your social media feed is to promote and search for hashtags that are specific to your cause.
+If someone is hosting a memorial tribute campaign, reach out to them to ask them if they can tell you why they participated in the social media fundraising campaign and if you can share their story on your feed.
+Another way to integrate your followers into your social media feed is to promote and search for hashtags specific to your cause.
 Retweet or re-post their posts while mentioning or tagging the original poster, then end your posts with a link to donate.
-Gear uses towards fundraising on social media, but begin with a personal story or post to really translate the importance to your supporters.
+Gear users towards fundraising on social media, but begin with a personal story or post to translate the importance to your supporters.

 Make Your Social Media Fundraising Personal

 While many non-profit organizations use social media as a one-way means of communication, social media is about interaction with your supporters.
 Stand out among organizations by personalizing responses to your posts as a strategy for fundraising on social media.
 If a crowdfunding campaign is being promoted on social media and someone responds to the post, respond quickly and directly to what they are saying and end it with a link to start a crowdfunding campaign.
 If someone shares the story of how the cause impacted them, share your appreciation for how they’ve shared their personal stories and how your cause can support more success stories like theirs.
 Turning posts into a conversation is one way to build relationships with your supporters, which can also pique their interest in supporting your cause or getting involved with your organization.